-The club deny that an agreement has been reached but indicated a deal for last season's Serie A top scorer is in the offing as they look to replace Roberto LewandowskiBorussia Dortmund sporting director Michael Zorc has confirmed that the club have held promising talks over a deal for Torino's Ciro Immobile.
+The club deny that an agreement for a transfer has already been reached but indicated that a deal for last season's Serie A top scorer is in the offing

 The striker, who was top scorer in Serie A in the 2013-14 campaign with 22 goals, has long been linked with a summer switch to Signal Iduna Park, with Jurgen Klopp claiming earlier this week that he would do "everything possible" to sign the 24-year-old.

 A move for the Italy international - who is part of Cesare Prandelli's provisional World Cup squad - has always been complicated by the fact he is co-owned by Serie A champions Juventus.

 However, reports emerged late on Thursday in Italy that both Juve and Torino - for whom Immobile was so impressive last season - had reached an agreement over ownership rights and had subsequently finalised a deal to sell the striker to Dortmund for a fee of around €19 million.